based on 14 nights & selected experiences

 Experience the highlights of Peru and Bolivia on this unforgettable two-week itinerary, taking in the Inca ruins of Machu Picchu, Lake Titicaca with its floating reed islands and the mind blowing Uyuni salt flats, the largest salt pan in the world.
 Discover amazing cultural sites and colonial cities along the way and tuck into delicious Peruvian cuisine.

 Fly into Lima and begin your South American adventure in Peru's capital city and gastronomic heart.
-Stay in the quirky and upmarket Barranco neighborhood which sits above the Pacific Ocean and is home to fantastic dining, shopping and nightlife at the weekends, as well as some of the city's most revered galleries and museums.
+Stay in the quirky and upmarket Barranco neighbourhood which sits above the Pacific Ocean and is home to fantastic dining, shopping and nightlife at the weekends, as well as some of the city's most revered galleries and museums.
 Explore the MATE museum which houses Mario Testino's collection and embark on a foodie tour of the city, sampling some of Peru's most iconic dishes.

-From Lima, fly south to Cuzco and head straight into the Sacred Valley of the Incas where you'll be greeted by a stunning backdrop of snow-capped peaks and lush corn fields lined by colorful villages.
+From Lima, fly south to Cuzco and head straight into the Sacred Valley of the Incas where you'll be greeted by a stunning backdrop of snow-capped peaks and lush corn fields lined by colourful villages.
 The valley is rich with Inca ruins, vibrant local markets and beautiful hiking trails and famously forms the gateway to Machu Picchu.
 Spend two nights here adjusting to the high altitude, enjoying a privately guided tour to Pisac market and ruins, where you can find a rainbow of Andean handicrafts.
 A tour to Ollantaytambo, one of the last remaining Inca towns, has also been included on your way to take the train to Machu Picchu.

 After your tour of Ollantaytambo, board the train to Aguas Calientes, the town which sits at the base of Machu Picchu.
 Soak in impressive mountain views along the way as you wind through the valley floor.
 A bus will take you from the train station up the winding road to the gates to Machu Picchu where your guide will introduce you to this spectacular world wonder.
 Lunch is provided at the Belmond Sanctuary Lodge; overnight in Aguas Calientes.

 In the morning, take the train back from Aguas Calientes to Cuzco, a beautifully preserved colonial city which was once the heart of the Inca empire.
 Today, Cuzco has plenty to offer, with a number of museums, galleries, Inca ruins and a great restaurant and bar scene.
-Enjoy a privately guided tour taking in the highlights, visiting the Inca ruins which surround the historical center and admiring the cathedral on the main plaza.
-After some free time to relax and explore independently enjoy a walking tour of Cuzco by night, exploring the city's maze of colorful streets at its most atmospheric.
+Enjoy a privately guided tour taking in the highlights, visiting the Inca ruins which surround the historical centre and admiring the cathedral on the main plaza.
+After some free time to relax and explore independently enjoy a walking tour of Cuzco by night, exploring the city's maze of colourful streets at its most atmospheric.

 Travel to Puno on the shores of Lake Titicaca, the world's highest navigable lake which straddles the border between Peru and Bolivia.
 The lake is famed for its unique floating islands made from reeds, home to the Uros Indians.
 Enjoy a full day tour of the lake, visiting these unusual islands and learning about local life here, interacting with friendly fishermen and farmers.